kubernetes/enhancements/keps/sig-auth/2579-pod-isolation-policy/README.md

     - Don’t automatically break windows pods
 5. Must be responsive to Pod API evolution across versions
 6. (fuzzy) Easy to use, don’t need to be a kubernetes/security/linux expert to meet the basic objective
+7. Extensible: should work with custom policy implementations without whole-sale replacement
+    - Enable custom policies keyed off of RuntimeClassNames

 Nice to have:

 1. Exceptions or policy bindings by requesting user
-2. Extensible: should work with custom policy implementations without whole-sale replacement
-3. Windows support in the initial release
+2. (fuzzy) Windows support in the initial release
-4. Enabled by default (not in alpha)
+3. Admission controller is enabled by default in beta or GA phase
-5. Provide an easy migration path from PodSecurityPolicy
+4. Provide an easy migration path from PodSecurityPolicy
-6. Enforcement on pod-controller resources (i.e. things embedding a PodTemplate)
+5. Enforcement on pod-controller resources (i.e. things embedding a PodTemplate)

 ### Non-Goals